jdholtz/auto-southwest-check-in/README.md

 ## Auto-Southwest Check-In
 Running this script will automatically check you into your flight 24 hours before your flight

-WARNING: Until a way has been found to automatically generate a header, \
-you will need to get the `X-Dublriiu-E` header and put it in the `reservation.py` \
-file to successfuly check in.
-A way to get the header is to proxy the IOS app and \
-grab the header from the proxy.
-I'm not sure how long this header is valid for.
 ## Dependencies
 - [Python][0] (Any version of Python 2 or 3 works)
 - [Pip][1]